 - Sufficient familiarity with the academic field your proposed research project belongs to, confirmed by the IBS Research Officer during an Orientation Interview, conducted via Skype.

 If you wish to apply, please fill in our online electronic application form and upload your Master’s degree with official English translation, your passport copy and English language certificate (if you have one).
-Please attach your detailed research plan and one academic referee’s report soon to your online application.
+Please attach your detailed research plan and one academic referee’s report to your online application.

 Additional Information for third-country nationals